aminalaee/mongox/docs/queriying_documents.md

 * `Q.contains()` Querying inside lists nad strings.

-This will query for movie with tag `Drama`.
+This will query for movies with tag `Drama`.

 ```python
 movies = await Movie.query(Q.contains(Movie.tags, "Drama")).all()
 ```

-This will query for movie which in the name contains `Forrest`.
+This will query for movies which in the name contains `Forrest`.

 ```python
 movies = await Movie.query(Q.contains(Movie.name, "Forrest")).all()
 ```

-This will query for movie which the name matches `\w+ Two \w+`.
+This will query for movies which the name matches `\w+ Two \w+`.

 ```python
 movies = await Movie.query(Q.regex(Movie.name, r"\w+ The \w+")).all()